cosmoscout/cosmoscout-vr/plugins/csp-user-study/README.md

   "plugins": {
     ...
     "csp-user-study": {
-      "enabled": <bool>,           // Toggle whether the scenario is visible/active
-      "otherScenarios": [          // List of other scenario configs related to the current scenario {
+      "enabled": <bool>,           // Toggle whether the scenario is visible/active "debug": <bool>,             // Toggle debug mode, where all stages are visible "otherScenarios": [          // List of other scenario configs related to the current scenario {
           "name": <string>,        // Name of the scenario